How Do Treadmills Work? (Explained In Detail)

 By Simon Gould

 Treadmills have been around for hundreds of years.
 There used to be horse driven mills to drive agricultural equipment.
 There were even penal treadmills used as punishment for people convicted of crimes.
 These days they are exclusively used as exercise machines.
-They are all very much made and operate, in a similar way.
+Here I go through how they work for electric, manual and curved treadmills.